API Reference

 StepNormTol(xtol)

-Stop when $\|x_k - x_{k-1}\| \le \text{xtol}$ at the end of an iteration.
-Catches stalls without waiting for MaxIters.
+Stop when $\|x_k - x_{k-1}\| \le \text{xtol}$ at end of iteration.
+Catches stalls.
 Retcode :Stalled.

 source